 What kind of student is a good fit for NuVu?

-NuVu students are young people eager to build things, use technology, and work as part of a collaborative team.
+NuVu’s students are young people eager to build new things, use technology, and work in a team of makers.
 They are curious and ready to learn in a new way.
-Because of the diversity of personalities and interests of NuVu participants, almost all of our students will find their niche in one or more of the studios.
+Because of the diversity of personalities and interests of NuVu participants, almost all of our students will find their niche in one or more of the Studios.

 How do you ensure that all students receive personal attention?

 Personal attention is not the exception but the rule at NuVu.
-Each student is part of a studio and the staff-to-student ratio is approximately 1-to-6.
-NuVu's Summer Team of Coaches and Coordinators are directly responsible for addressing the needs of each student.
+Each student is part of a Studio and the staff-to-student ratio is approximately 1-to-6.
+The NuVu Summer Team of Coaches and Summer Program Coordinator are directly responsible for addressing the needs of each student.
 There are regular check-ins each day to ensure that the student is engaged, learning, and invested in their work.

 Where is NuVu at MIT Design Studios located?
 How do I get there?